User-4574/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

    > If you receive an error, "Insufficient access rights," then you need to check with a domain administrator that you have sufficient permissions to set an SPN on this account.
    >
    > If you change the TCP port in the future, then you need to run the setspn command again with the new port number.
 You also need to add the new SPN to the SQL Server service keytab by following the steps in the next section.
+   > The domain controller that you run setspn on will need to be able to resolve the hostname of the Linux server you're setting up active directory on.
+This can either be set in DNS statically, or a hosts file on the domain controller

 3. For more information, see [Register a Service Principal Name for Kerberos Connections](../database-engine/configure-windows/register-a-service-principal-name-for-kerberos-connections.md).